Hungarian State Opera House: Architecture

 The decoration of the symmetrical façade follows a musical theme.
-In niches on either side of the main entrance there are figures of two of Hungary's most prominent composers, Ferenc Erkel and Franz Liszt.
-Both were sculpted by Alajos Stróbl.
+In niches on either side of the main entrance there are figures of Erkel and Liszt, which were sculpted by Alajos Stróbl.

 The foyer has marble columns.
 The vaulted ceiling is covered in murals by Bertalan Székely and Mór Than.
 They depict the nine Muses.

 Wrought-iron lamps illuminate the wide stone staircase and the main entrance.
 Going to the opera was a great social occasion in the 19th century.
 A vast, sweeping staircase was an important element of the opera house as it allowed ladies to show off their new gowns.

 The main hall is decorated with a bronze chandelier weighing 3050 kg.
 It illuminates a fresco by Károly Lotz, depicting the Greek gods on Olympus.
 The central stage proscenium arch employed the most modern technology of the time.
 It featured a revolving stage and metal hydraulic machinery.

 The royal box is located centrally in the three-storey circle.
 It is decorated with sculptures symbolizing the four operatic voices - soprano, alto, tenor and bass.